dtrelogan/react-formstate/docs/formInputExample.md

 the returned image url is stored as part of the form model.

+note: the form input file selection message causes problems for workflow and styling. see this [stack overflow](http://stackoverflow.com/questions/210643/in-javascript-can-i-make-a-click-event-fire-programmatically-for-a-file-input?answertab=votes#tab-top) for how to hide it.

 ```jsx
 import React from 'react';
 import { FormState, Form } from 'react-formstate';